• Skip to primary navigation

 Two fennel bulbs with leaves, red pepper, half a lemon, onion and two fillets of sea bass, on a wood cutting board.

 • sea bass fillets - Always buy the freshest fish possible.
 If you have a specialty fish market near you, that's probably your best bet.
-Pan seared Sea Bass is great with the skin left on for ultimate crispiness.
+Pan fried Sea Bass is great with the skin left on for ultimate crispiness.

 • olive oil - Regular or extra virgin.